 - Retouches are often cheaper than buying makeup

 It wouldn’t be fair to say the process is complete without fault and there are some amateurs masquerading as professionals, but that’s always going to happen in anything where money is concerned.
+Always look for a beauty salon that has a solid reputation, plenty of good Google or Facebook reviews, and where the premises and the staff seem well looked after.

 In the spirit of fair play, here are some of the worst downsides to having semi-permanent makeup: